 Summary: Put this into motion

-Writing good quality content is hard to do now, especially when industries are so saturated and businesses are becoming savvier when it comes to SEO practices.
+Writing good quality content is hard to do now, especially when industries are so saturated and small businesses are becoming savvier when it comes to SEO practices.

 The best blog posts for SEO require effort, planning, and a general understanding of making sure they’re only right for Google’s guidelines, but also your important readers too.